zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 ZSS is currently the default API that provides this mapping between the public part of the client certificate and SAF user ID.
 Using the internal API ML mapper is, however, the recommended method.
 :::

-The ZSS route related diagram is below.
+The following diagram shows how routing works with ZSS.

 ![Zowe client certificate authentication diagram](../images/api-mediation/zowe-client-cert-auth.png)